NJ Red Flag Laws & Domestic Violence: The Seizure & Forfeiture of Firearms

 Domestic Violence and Gun Law Attorneys Serving Clients in Little Falls, Clifton, Wayne, Paterson, Woodland Park and across Passaic County and Northern NJ

 Despite having one of the lowest gun death rates in the nation, as of last year, New Jersey’s gun laws are ranked second, behind California.
 If someone is suicidal or poses an immediate threat to others, should a local law enforcement officer or judge be able to temporarily take away that person’s guns?
 With the recent spate of school, shopping center, workplace, entertainment venue, and food festival shootings, many would say yes.

-If you are facing a domestic violence charge or are concerned that your rights are not being protected based on a restraining order imposed by the court, the attorneys at Del Sardo and Montanari are here to help.
-Our family law attorneys have years of experience handling domestic violence and restraining order cases in Wayne, Clifton, Paterson, Woodland Park and across Passaic County, NJ.
+If you are facing a domestic violence charge or are concerned that your rights are not being protected based on a restraining order imposed by the court, the attorneys at The Montanari Law Group are here to help.
+Our family law attorneys have years of experience handling domestic violence and restraining order cases in Wayne, Clifton, Paterson, Woodland Park, and across Passaic County, NJ.
 Give us a call at (973)-233-4396 or fill out a contact form to schedule a free consultation.

 Two Standards for Seizing Weapons in a Domestic Violence Arrest